How to present a proposal to the S/WG fund

 - Secondary objective 2: Increase the participation of IAMCR members in these non-main conference Section and Working Group activities

-Project proposals should comply with the following conditions:
+A proposed activity should comply with the following conditions:

 Applicants whose project has been accepted must agree to: